 Note the diagonal course of the ureters through the wall of the bladder.

-In the male, locate the sphincter urethrae muscle below the prostate gland, but above the perineal membrane.
+In cadavers with a prostate, locate the externalsphincter urethrae muscle below the prostate gland, but above the perineal membrane.

-HINT - Note, that in the female, the presence of the vagina typically reduces the sphincter urethrae to a U-shaped slip of muscle tissue running over the top of the urethral orifice.
+Compare the urethral sphincters in cadavers with a prostate and cadavers with a uterus.
+Note, that in cadavers with a uterus, the presence of the vagina typically reduces the external sphincter urethrae to a U-shaped slip of muscle tissue running over the top of the urethral orifice.

 The loose connective tissue in the retropubic space permits mobility of the expanding bladder and cushions it from the pubic bones.